light gray lines

 Strengths:

-• No merchant account is needed;
+• No separate merchant account required; a dedicated bank account is sufficient.

 Considerations:

-• The pricing structure might be less suitable for high-volume businesses;
+• The pricing structure might be less suitable for high-volume businesses.

-• Limited customization options;
+• Limited customization options.

-• Accounts can freeze due to irregular activity;
+• Accounts can freeze due to irregular activity.

 • Not for all industries; not recommended for high-risk businesses.